Nolanjue/Nolanjue/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on some front and backend applications with Next.js, React, Express.js, and MySQL!
+- 🔭 I’m currently working ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...